seasonal pet safety Finchley

 Yes.
 Many cats are very routine-based, so holidays, visitors, heat and noise can all affect them.

-Should I change my dog’s walks in summer?
+Should I change my dog’s walks in warmer weather?